->''"I will not be slightly worried or reluctant to leave my wife and young daughter under protection of any Sikh soldier."''

 Sikhs have a few tenets such as the 5 Ks: Kesh (Literally hair, but in context it means natural, uncut hair), Kachhera (long underwear), Kangha (wooden comb), Karra (steel bangle) and Kirpan (dagger).
 All of these make up the identity of a Sikh and are essential to their faith.
 Unfortunately, some of these tenets have created troubles for the Sikhs, such as the right to carry a dagger.
 Still many Sikhs find ways to adapt as best they can such as by only carrying blunt daggers, daggers permanently locked into their sheaths, or merely the image of a dagger.

-The Sikh faith is one that rejects many of the Hindu practices such as sati, where the wife is burned after a dead husband, as well as many unequal traditions such as the caste system.
-Conversely they reject Muslim principles such as holy pilgrimages, although many Sikhs do visit the Golden Temple which is the center of their faith in Amritsar, Punjab, northern India.
+The Sikh faith rejects many Hindu practices such as sati (an obsolete tradition formerly practiced by certain upper-caste Hindus, in which a widow would immolate herself on her husband's funeral pyre), as well as many unequal traditions such as the caste system.
+Conversely, they reject Muslim principles such as holy pilgrimages, although many Sikhs do visit the Golden Temple which is the center of their faith in Amritsar, Punjab, northern India.

 Sikhism is a belief that stresses that all are equal no matter what caste or religion and in fact, they don't claim exclusivity on God, also know as Wahe-Guru, nor do they claim their religion is the only true path.
 They teach their followers to live a pious life with a strong emphasis on respect toward others, particularly the family.